CiscoDevNet/OpenDaylight-Openflow-App/README.md

 ### Current Status:

-Version of OFM is available in the Cisco Open SDN Controller
+Version of OFM is available with the Cisco Open SDN Controller.

 ## Application Overview